penx/govuk-frederic-server/README.md

 Work in progress Node application that plans to:

-- Take output from a Webpack/create react app build.
+- [x] Take output from a Webpack/create react app build using @govuk-frederic/example application by default
+- [ ] use peer application and/or config settings to use a different output from create-react-app
-- Serve as a React application with boilerplate html.
+- [x] Serve as a React application with boilerplate html.
-- Use node-config for loading configuration.
+- [x] Use node-config for loading configuration.
-- Use Winston for logging.
+- [x] Use Winston for logging.
-- Can be used standalone or as dependency.
+- [ ] Can be used standalone or as dependency.
 - If as dependency, can pass in Winston transport.
 - Follows node web server best practices where applicable
   - https://expressjs.com/en/advanced/best-practice-security.html